Lgkrsnv/lgkrsnv/README.md

 - 👋 Hi, I’m Olga
-- 👀 I’m interested in communicating with people
+- 👀 I’m interested in communicating with people and do some code
 - 🌱 I’m currently learning JS, NodeJS...
 - 💞️ I’m looking to collaborate on making something that matters
 - 📫 How to reach me olga.dibts@ya.ru